Update: I-82 lanes closed 2 hours near Prosser after car flips

 The car was heading west when it crashed about 4 p.m. and rolled into the eastbound lanes, said the Benton County Sheriff’s Office.

-A woman was thrown from the car and a man was unconscious and had to be freed from the wreckage, according to initial reports.
+A woman was thrown from the car, and another woman was unconscious and had to be freed from the wreckage, according to initial reports.

 Washington State Patrol and the Washington State Department of Transportation detoured traffic along Wine Country Road while they investigated what happened and cleared the road.
 It reopened about 6:20 p.m.